123 Reg is an award-winning web host from the U.K., but that didn’t help it take down a powerful host like SiteGround.

 SiteGround’s support is available 24/7 via phone and live chat.
 With the live chat, I instantly connected to an agent who answered all my questions promptly and was very helpful.

 Even though 123 Reg claims that its support is available 24/7, it didn’t seem that way for me.
 The communication channels available are support ticket and phone.
 I submitted a ticket with all my questions, and it took several days to receive a reply.

 SiteGround’s informative knowledgebase and responsive customer support make it the more reliable host among the two.

 It’s a Sweeping Victory for SiteGround

 |Plans and Pricing||More plans.
-Slightly higher package renewal rates.
-Offers a 30-day money-back guarantee.||Fewer plans.
-Cheaper package renewal rates.
-Offers a 14-day money-back guarantee.|
+Slightly higher renewal rates.
+30-day money-back guarantee||Fewer plans.
+Cheaper renewal rates.
+14-day money-back guarantee|

-|Key Features||Free site migration (with some plans), SSD storage, and free SSL||Free domain and free SSL (with higher plans).|
+|Key Features||Free site migration (with some plans), SSD storage, and free SSL||Free domain and free SSL (with higher plans)|

 |Performance||More server locations, free CDN, 99.9% uptime guarantee, no downtimes, average loading speeds||Fewer server locations, 99.99% uptime guarantee, several downtimes, average loading speeds|

-|Security||WAF, AI anti-bot system (protects against malicious attacks including DDoS and Brute-Force attacks), 24/7 server monitoring, SG Scanner (antimalware), Unique Account Isolation, free automatic backups||24/7 server monitoring, DDoS protection, CloudLinux OS, free automatic backups|
+|Security||WAF, AI anti-bot system (protects against malicious attacks including DDoS and Brute-Force), 24/7 server monitoring, SG Scanner (antimalware), Unique Account Isolation, free automatic backups||24/7 server monitoring, DDoS protection, CloudLinux OS, free automatic backups|

-|Support||Comprehensive Knowledgebase, 24/7, live chat, phone, highly responsive, staff is very helpful||Limited blog, limited FAQ, 24/7, support ticket, phone, low responsiveness|
+|Support||Comprehensive knowledgebase, 24/7 live chat and phone, highly responsive, the staff are very helpful||Limited blog, limited FAQ, 24/7 support ticket and phone, low responsiveness|